MacKenzie Falls (Migunang wirab) Revitalisation

 Will swimming be allowed at MacKenzie Falls?

-Swimming will continue to not be permitted at MacKenzie Falls due to significant safety concerns at the site.
+Swimming will continue to be prohibited at MacKenzie Falls due to significant safety concerns at the site.

 Will there be a café on site?

-Potential food and beverage options will be explored.
-Temporary coffee vans are not permitted in National Parks.
+There will not be a café on site.
+Temporary coffee vans are also not permitted in national parks.

 Why does MacKenzie Falls need to be revitalised?

 As one of Gariwerd’s most popular visitor locations, this project will help to manage visitation in an effort to protect the site, its natural environment and heritage, as well as enhance the visitor experience.
-Upgrades to MacKenzie Falls and the wider visitor precinct will help visitors to move in, out and around the area.
-These upgrades and other projects and investment in the national park will encourage visitors to stay longer in the region and contribute to local businesses.
+Upgrades to MacKenzie Falls (Migunang wirab) will help visitors to move in, out and around the area.
+These upgrades and other projects and investment in the Grampians (Gariwerd) National Park will encourage visitors to stay longer in the region and contribute to local businesses.

 Yes.
 To provide more options to access the Grampians Peaks Trail, a range of new and upgraded access points and trailheads are being developed along the trail.
-The upgraded trailheads will provide hikers with increased flexibility, information and facilities to access the trail and enjoy it in more ways than ever before.
-Improvements will likely include new toilets at some locations, improved car parking, water tanks, and opportunities to interpret Aboriginal cultural and environmental values of Gariwerd.
+The upgraded trailheads will provide hikers with increased flexibility, information and facilities to access the trail and enjoy it in more ways than before.
+Improvements will likely include improved car parking, signage and interpretive treatments to highlight the cultural heritage and environmental values of Gariwerd.

 X